FamilySearch/gedcomx/specifications/date-model-specification.md

 Examples:

 * 10 leap years beginning 1924 CE
-* at the same time every day for a week starting at June 18, 1937 CE 10 AM local time*
+* at the same time every day for a week starting at June 18, 1937 CE 10 AM local time
-* census is taken in the US every 10 years starting 1820 CE
+* every 10 years starting 1820 CE

 ### 2.1.9 approximate date

-An indeterminate date with a single occurrence roughly centered on a specified simple date, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the simple date.
+An indeterminate date with a single occurrence roughly centered on a specified `simple date`, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the `simple date`.

 Examples: